 Compare Quotes

-The Exeter’s Income First plan covers up to 60% of your taxable income on earnings up to £100,000, and 40% of income above that, with a maximum annual benefit of £120,000.
-There are three premium options: level guaranteed premiums, age-costed guaranteed premiums and age-costed reviewable premiums.
-You also get plenty of flexibility on the length of your claim period to suit your needs and budget, with options for full cover for the duration of the policy or a shorter benefit period of two or five years to keep the cost down.
+The Exeter’s Income First plan covers up to 60% of your taxable income on earnings up to £100,000, and 40% above that, with a maximum annual benefit of £120,000.
+It offers three premium options: level guaranteed premiums, age-costed guaranteed premiums and age-costed reviewable premiums.
+There’s plenty of choice on the length of your claim period, including full cover for the duration of the policy or a shorter two or five years to reduce costs.

-An interesting underwriting feature is that The Exeter doesn’t require routine medical evidence if you’re under the age of 42.
-This makes the application process quicker and more accessible for younger individuals.
-If you're a teacher or NHS medical professional, The Exeter also offers waiting periods designed to align with your existing sick pay arrangements, so that your income protection kicks in exactly when you need it.
+A key feature of The Exeter income protection insurance is simplified underwriting, with no routine medical evidence required if you’re under 42.
+This makes the application process quicker for younger individuals.
+If you're a teacher or NHS medical professional, The Exeter also offers waiting periods to align with your existing sick pay arrangements, so that your income protection kicks in exactly when you need it.

 There’s also a fixed benefit option that lets you secure your full monthly benefit, up to £7,500 per month, if you provide financial evidence within six months of starting your policy.
 This gives you peace of mind that even if your earnings drop before you claim, you’ll still receive your fixed benefit.
 A waiver of premium is included as standard with Income First too.